vgrichina/libxmljs-easy/README.md

 When index is ommited – the array of elements is matched.
-When attribute is accessed on such array, its value is concatenated string of attribtue values for each of elements in the array.
+When attribute is accessed on such array, its value is concatenated string of attribute values for each of elements in the array.

 There is also original DOM element available as "$" property of individual converted elements.